mosheLevAri/SnackGame/README.md

    - `S` or `s`: Move the snake down
    - `A` or `a`: Move the snake left
    - `D` or `d`: Move the snake right

+   NOTE : After each navigation, press Enter to confirm the movement.

 2. The snake will move continuously in the last chosen direction.